 Maryland's Dredged Material Management Program (DMMP) is a rolling 20-year plan outlining the management of the State's dredging requirements, the need to regularly remove sediment from the Port of Baltimore's shipping channels, and the identification of adequate placement capacity for dredged material and alternative management solutions, such as reuse.
 Because of the 20-year timeframe of the DMMP, the complexity of the program, and need for coordination with multiple parties, changes generally occur incrementally, and the program is adjusted as necessary.
-This report is provided annually by the Management Committee to inform Executive Committee of the the year's accomplishments as well as to highlight future opportunities and challenges with specific recommendations for 2020.
+This report is provided annually by the Management Committee to inform Executive Committee of the accomplishments as well as to highlight future opportunities and challenges with specific recommendations for 2020.
 Memberships of the Executive Committee and the Management Committee are shown in Appendices 1 and 2 respectively.

 Maintaining the shipping channels is critical to the continued success of the Port of Baltimore (POB).
 Approximately 3.68 million cubic yards (mcy) of sediment must be dredged annually to maintain channels and anchorages at their current depths and widths to ensure reliable navigation for vessels calling on the POB.
 This volume would fill the Ravens M&T Bank stadium at least two times, each year.
 Of that total volume, 3.59 mcy is federal maintenance dredging and 0.09 mcy is from MDOT MPA and private sector partners maintenance dredging projects.
 An additional 0.96 mcy per year of new work dredging is projected.
 Altogether, federal and state new work and maintenance dredging, as well as private sector maintenance dredging projects generate 4.7 mcy of material annually, or a planning estimate of 92.6 mcy over a 20-year horizon.
-All dredged material must be placed in approved placement sites or innovatively/beneficially used.
+All dredged material must be placed approved placement sites innovatively/beneficially used.

-Approximately 3.68 million cubic yards (mcy) of sediment must be dredged annually to maintain channels ...
-This volume would fill the Ravens M&T Bank stadium at least two times, each year.
 MDOT MPA's public-private partnership agreement with Ports America Chesapeake has allowed the POB to attract the ultra-large container vessels associated with the Panama Canal expansion.
 It is critical that the Port of Baltimore have sufficient dredged material placement capacity to support maintenance of its 50-foot deep channel to continue to capitalize on cargo growth and to maintain existing business demands.
 The Port of Baltimore is one of a few U.S. East Coast ports with the necessary water depth and infrastructure to accommodate some of the world's largest container ships.
 Earlier this year, the POB welcomed the largest container ship to ever visit Maryland, the Evergreen Triton, which carried 14,424 twenty-foot equivalent units (TEUs).